rudranil2000/Weather-of-any-place/readme.md

 A simple Weather API Aapplication to show weather of any place according to the Open Weather API.
-An api key is need for running this on your system.
+A unique api key is needed for running this on your system.